solid-contrib/information/frequently-unanswered-questions.md

 ## Can I make sure that nobody has a copy of my data?
 Solid does not get the data you already sent out back.
 As soon as you start using Solid, you will be the sole controller of the data you generate while using these apps.
 If you would like to ask for your data to be deleted from other services, In Europe there is a law called the Right to be Forgotten which makes it possible for European citizens to ask for their data to be deleted.

-## Does a copy of my data controlled by others exits?
+## Does a copy of my data controlled by others exist?
 Yes.
 Today, other people and organisations have a copy of your data, but you may not.
 And, just because you have a copy of your data doesn’t necessarily mean that others won’t also have a copy.

 ## If everyone used Solid would I lose my favorite internet services?
 No. Search engines and communication tools do not need to track you to work.
-Hopefully over time all the nice things you get from dilos which don’t let you control your data will be echoed by new solid-compatible ones which do.
+Hopefully over time all the nice things you get from silos which don’t let you control your data will be echoed by new solid-compatible ones which do.

 ## Can people working at the place where I choose to store my data see my data?
 Today, the POD is not encrypted therefore your service provider could see your data.
 The Solid community is working on POD encryption to change this.